Skip to content

 15/30/153 focused blocks: 15 + 30 + 15 min, breaks betweenShort daily reviews, time-crunched studentsDerivative of distributed practice

-Students often ask which method is best.
-The 2025 evidence says time-structured beats self-paced for most learners.
-Flowtime is for people who already have strong focus muscles.
+The 2025 evidence picks a winner.
+Time-structured beats self-paced for most learners.
+Flowtime suits people who already have strong focus muscles.
 The 15/30/15 method is a tidy way to layer daily spaced reviews.
-Newport 50/10 is the gold standard for deep, novel material.
+And Newport 50/10 is the standard for deep, novel material.

 Three non-negotiables that matter more than the protocol: